OgieBen/OkayDocs/README.md

  **Callbacks**
  =============

  Some actions might take users some time to accomplish.
-To prevent long lasting requests and overloading the Okay server with enormous amount of the **Check** requests, Okay server sends callbacks when long lasting action is completed.
+To prevent long lasting requests and overloading the Okay server with enormous amount of the **Check** requests, Okay server sends callbacks when the long lasting action is completed.
 The target URI should be configured at the Okay website on the Tenant Settings page.

  **Note:** every callback has a signature value.
 Check it to make sure the request is received from the Okay server.